cmsahu97/Low-cost-MEMS-IMU-raw-data-flightcontroller-integration/README.md

 ---
 ## 📄 License
-This architecture is released under the MIT License.
-Feel free to use, adapt, and deploy it on your commercial uncrewed vehicles!
+Feel free to use, adapt, and deploy it on your commercial uncrewed vehicles! but give credit to this page.